tsjabie-o/write-ups/hacking/hack_the_box/Sau.md

 ```
 This means that this user can execture the `systemctl status trail.service` command as root, without supplying a password.
 This is a command that retrieves the status of the `trail.service` service, which turns out to be the service associated with Maltrail.
 Since this configuration would never occur on a normalm machine, I assume this is indeed the right direction to keep looking.

 We search for some known exploits for `systemctl status`.
-While not explicitely an exploit perse, we find that the result of this command is opened in a pager, like `less`.
+While not explicitely an exploit per se, we find that the result of this command is opened in a pager, like `less`.
 The crucial point is that from that pager, we can actually spawn another shell, using `!sh`.
 However, since the pager run as root, this spawned shell will also run as root.

 Being the root user now, we can `cat` out the contents of the `/root/root.txt` flag and we have officially hacked this box!